OutSystems/docs-product/src/develop/ui/screen-templates-create/intro.md

 * [Custom Screen Templates Mobile](<https://www.outsystems.com/forge/component-overview/5060/custom-screen-templates-mobile>) for Mobile Apps
 * [Custom Screen Templates Traditional Web](<https://www.outsystems.com/forge/component-overview/5089/custom-screen-templates-web>) for Traditional Web Apps

-1. In Service Studio, go to the **outsystems** tab and search for **Custom Screen Templates**.
+1. In Service Studio, go to the **Forge** tab and search for **Custom Screen Templates**.
 There are three components in the results list: one for Mobile Apps, one for Reactive Apps, and one for Web Apps.

     ![Forge results for Custom Screen Templates](images/forge-1-ss.png)